PelionIoT/pelion-ready-example/README.md

 ### Mbed Online IDE

-* Import application into the Online IDE
+1. Import the application into the Online IDE.
-* Add API key to establish connection to Mbed Cloud
+2. Add the API key to establish connection to Mbed Cloud.
-* Install developer certificate
+3. Install the developer certificate.
-* Compile & program
+4. Compile and program.

 ### Mbed CLI tools

-* Import application in developer's desktop:
+1. Import the application in developer's desktop:

     ```
     mbed import https://os.mbed.com/teams/mbed-os-examples/code/mbed-cloud-example
     cd mbed-cloud-example
     ```

-* Download developer certificate from Mbed Cloud.
+2. Download the developer certificate from Mbed Cloud.
-* Compile & program:
+3. Compile and program:

     ```
     mbed compile -t <toolchain> -m <target> -f